 The Oregon Law Help website https://oregonlawhelp.org/, contains contact information for local legal service offices as well as basic information about protections for gaining employment and housing.

-Perpetrator Information: Contact the EAP service provider as listed above or refer to The Batterer Intervention Providers Directory 2016 for a list of batterer intervention providers throughout Oregon.
-The directory is located on the www.ocadsv.org website.

 (e) Confidential Request and Referral:

 Managers, supervisors, human resources and safety staff must keep the following information confidential to the fullest extent permitted by law:

-An employee’s request for resources or referral information about domestic violence, harassment, sexual assault, stalking, and additional security in the workplace.
+An employee’s request for resources or referral information about domestic violence, harassment, sexual assault, bias, stalking, and additional security in the workplace.

-Witness reports of a threat or incident of domestic violence, harassment, sexual assault or stalking.
+Witness reports of a threat or incident of domestic violence, harassment, sexual assault, bias or stalking.

 An employee’s request for other related assistance.